ridewithgps/developers/sync.md

 ### Webhook request handling

-When requesting your webhook, Ride With GPS expects a `200` response within 1 second.
+When requesting your webhook, Ride with GPS expects a `200` response within 1 second.
 We strongly recommend that you acknowledge the webhook request as quickly as possible and process its content in a separate thread.

 Processing a webhook request includes, for each `notification` in the `notifications` array: